 Greek courts in the Archaic period

 You could drag him or her in front of a rich man (if you were strong enough, or if you had strong friends to help you).
-Then you could try to convince the rich man to order the police to beat the person or kill them.
+Then you could try to convince the rich man to order the police (who were mostly enslaved men) to beat the person or kill them.
 This was pretty much the same as the laws in other cities in Afro-Eurasia at this time.

 Solon – writing down the laws

 In the time of Solon, people said that they needed to know what the law was really.
 What could you be punished for?
 What was the right punishment for each crime?
 So the Athenian aristocrats wrote down the laws.
 Other places were writing down their laws, too, like the early Code of Hammurabi in Babylon, or the Twelve Tables in Rome, and probably Carthage, in Africa.

 Greek courts in the Classical period

 Athenian juries had 500 people on them.
 They sat in a big theater and listened to the accuser make a speech.
 Then the defendant got a turn.
 You could get someone to help you write your speech, but you had to give it yourself.